7cevge/ReUniProj/README.md

 ## cs100 | Introduction to the Profession

+cs100 was one of the first courses we had to take, it was to show what the industry is like and what the major is like.
+We got to work with real companies in this course to experience first hand what it would be like to work in the industry!
+There was no real course project for us but if we chose to work with a company during this course, we had sort of a project to work on.

 ***College Finance Calculator***

-About: The topic was a financial calculator to help with planning out debt and financial aid.
+**About:** My group and the company we worked with decided to make a financial calculator to help with planning out debt and financial aid.
 We didn't really write any code for it, mainly just google slides for the ui.
 Just learning about the work flow of working in the tech industry, not really learning any programming.

-Original Contributors: Alisha Khan, Alexander Garcia, Mehal Amitkumar Gosalia, Nhan Hoang, Thien Le, Hnin Nu Wai, and me
+**Original Contributors:** Alisha Khan, Alexander Garcia, Mehal Amitkumar Gosalia, Nhan Hoang, Thien Le, Hnin Nu Wai, and I.
-Language: ?

 &nbsp;